Skip to content

 Common mistakes

-• Students often add fractions by adding numerators and denominators separately, calculating 1/4 + 1/4 = 2/8 instead of 2/4.
+• Another mistake involves adding fractions incorrectly by adding both numerators and denominators, calculating 1/3 + 1/4 = 2/7 instead of 7/12

 § 05